cioccarellia/kite/README.md

 </p>

 ## TLDR
-Fed up with typing `ContextCompact`, .`recources` and `context` all over your apps to access your resources?
+Fed up with typing `ContextCompact`, `recources` and `context` all over your apps to access your resources?
 Say no more.
 ```gradle
 implementation 'com.cioccarellia:kite:1.0.0-beta1'
 ```